China says Britain's plans to disrupt Hong Kong 'doomed to fail'

 While some Western governments have criticised the laws as curbing social and political freedoms in the city, both Chinese and Hong Kong officials have said they were vital to restore stability.

-Hong Kong, which returned to China in 1997 from Britain, has had "universal success" in implementing the practice of "one country, two systems", China's foreign ministry said.
+Hong Kong, which returned to China in 1997 from Britain, has had "universal success" in implementing the practise of 'one country, two systems', China's foreign ministry said.

 "Plans to disrupt Hong Kong are doomed to fail."